awsdocs/amazon-opensearch-service-developer-guide/doc_source/aes-handling-errors.md

 The following script uses the Amazon EC2 [describe\-regions](https://docs.aws.amazon.com/cli/latest/reference/ec2/describe-regions.html) AWS CLI command to create a list of all regions in which Amazon ES could be available\.
 Then it calls [list\-domain\-names](https://docs.aws.amazon.com/cli/latest/reference/es/list-domain-names.html) for each region:

 ```
-for region in `aws ec2 describe-regions --output text | cut -f3`
+for region in `aws ec2 describe-regions --output text | cut -f4`
 do
     echo "\nListing domains in region '$region':"
     aws es list-domain-names --region $region --query 'DomainNames'
 done
 ```

-You recieve the following output for each region:
+You receive the following output for each region:

 ```
 Listing domains in region:'us-west-2'...